Are you tormented by compulsions to do certain things over and over again?

 The truth is that many people struggle with OCD.
 In fact, three percent of the New Jersey population lives with OCD—that’s 266,460 people.
 Beyond its prevalence, OCD doesn’t discriminate; it affects individuals of all races, genders, ages, ethnicities, and socioeconomic backgrounds equally.

 There are many different types of OCD, but they are all exacerbated by stress.
+Stress of any kind can lead to an increase in OCD symptoms.
+For instance, when things are really stressful at work or when you have big changes in your personal life.
 During COVID-19, you may struggle to differentiate between reasonable precautions and obsessive hand washing, cleaning, or worrying for your or your family’s safety.
 If you’re reading this page, chances are you are struggling more than ever.
 Just know that help is within reach.

 Get Treatment for OCD in Scotch Plains, NJ